Papa The Great

 Papa The Great is a 2000 Indian Hindi-language film directed by K. Bhagyaraj.
-A remake of his own Tamil film Vaettiya Madichu Kattu (1998), it stars Krishan Kumar, Nagma (reprising her role from the original) and Master Bobby.
+Simultaneously shot alongside the Tamil film Vaettiya Madichu Kattu (1998), it stars Krishan Kumar, Nagma and Master Bobby.
 The film focuses on a meek man who lives a peaceful life with his wife and son.
 However, things contort after he witnesses a murder committed by a dreaded gangster.
 It was released on 28 July 2000 and failed commercially.

 Plot

 Jai Prakash, an engineer, lives peacefully with his wife Pooja and son Sonu.
 The latter believes his father is a macho, but this is not true; Jai is meek, to the point that he would surrender rather than fight.
 But when Jai witnesses a murder committed by the dreaded gangster Raka, he must find the courage to testify in court.

 Production

-Papa The Great is a remake of director K. Bhagyaraj's own Tamil film Vaettiya Madichu Kattu (1998).
+Papa The Great is the Hindi version of director K. Bhagyaraj's own Tamil film Vaettiya Madichu Kattu (1998).
 It was produced by Gulshan Kumar of T-Series, and the screenplay was written by Bhagyaraj, while Nawab Arzoo wrote the dialogues.
 Cinematography was handled by K. S. Prakash Rao.
+Both versions were simultaneously shot in 1997 though the Hindi version was briefly stalled following the assassination of Gulshan Kumar.
 The final cut of the film was 143 minutes.